Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 </tbody>
 </table>

-<b>Pay attention when adding fuel to your fires, so as not to
-accidentally feed it a whole stack of 50 pieces of coal (unless that is your intent, of course)!
+**Pay attention when adding fuel to your fires, so as not to accidentally feed it a whole stack of 50 pieces of coal (unless that is your intent, of course)!
 Fuel cannot be retrieved!** Shift-Click the stack to examine the quantity, then separate the stack by holding it in the non-active hand and clicking it with the active empty hand.

 Here is how long 1 unit of different fuel will last (minutes):

-Wood - 1
+  - Wood - 1
-Branches - 1
+  - Branches - 1
-Coal - 3
+  - Coal - 3
-Charcoal - 1
+  - Charcoal - 0.5

 ### Operating manual

   - Take something that you intend to put in the campfire, oven etc.
     (food item, ore, fuel.)

   - Click the campfire, oven etc. with it.
 Fuel is spent irretrievably, while everything else is put 'inside' or 'in the fire' and could be ejected by right-clicking a campfire or an oven and choosing 'Empty'